korfriend/HybridRenderingEngine/README.md

 - CommonUnits.dll
 - GpuManager.dll

+### Tips for example code
+- Set ExecutableSample project as a startup project
+- Modify GetSolutionPath() in 'main.cpp' according to your own environment (folder names e.g., 'External Projects' and 'HybridRenderingEngine')

+Should you have any questions, please do not hesitate to contact me.

 ### What Next?!
-- Sample code for "get started" will be available via VisMotive framework.
+- Detailed explanation for "get started" will be prepared.
+- Python wrapper and dotnet wrapper will be available.
+(VisMotive framework)
+- Preparing version 3 of VisMotive framework providing more intuitive interfaces and functions